What Shapes Can You Cut In Glass?

 If you don’t think this is possible, how would you best break the leaf down into ‘cuttable’ shapes?
 Let’s take a look:

-The Best Way To Split A Maple Leaf
+The Best Way To Cut A Maple Leaf

 Yay!
-Now you know the basics, you can put it into practice the next time you’re faced with an object that you can’t (or don’t want to) cut all in one go.
+Now you know the cutting stained glass basics, you can put it into practice the next time you’re faced with an object that you can’t (or don’t want to) cut all in one go.